Does Kratom Interact With Trazodone?

 The green vein kratom falls in the middle of the red and white strains.
 These offer a pleasant balance; they’re neither too stimulating nor too relaxing — although the effects are prominent depending on the dose.

-Kratom and trazodone can have a moderate to high level of interaction.
-Their interaction is agonistic, though they are also metabolic competitors.
+Kratom and trazodone can have a moderate to a high level of interaction.
+These two compounds are considered agonists and metabolic competitors.
 Both trazodone and high doses of kratom induce sleep, so taking them together can cause dangerous levels of sedation.

 - Todd, D. A., Kellogg, J. J., Wallace, E. D., Khin, M., Flores-Bocanegra, L., Tanna, R. S., McIntosh, S., Raja, H. A., Graf, T. N., Hemby, S. E., Paine, M. F., Oberlies, N. H., & Cech, N. B. (2020).
 Chemical composition and biological effects of kratom (Mitragyna speciosa): In vitro studies with implications for efficacy and drug interactions.
 Scientific reports, 10(1), 19158.